|

 game console, mobile phones etc. (Reference.)

-In January of 2007, Microsoft announced it will combine its Xbox 360
+In January of 2007, Microsoft announced it would combine its Xbox 360

 with its IPTV software for service providers, allowing its video-game